lbormann/darts-caller/README.md

 *`-WEB / --web_caller`*

 If you set this to a '1' or '2' the app will host a web-endpoint to transfer every calling-action to connected devices.
 A value '1' will play sounds only on connected devices.
 Value '2' will play locally and on connected devices.
-You start web-calling by typing http://{machine-ip-address}:5000 in browser of your desired device.
+You start web-calling by typing http://{machine-ip-address}:{web-caller-port / see below} in browser of your desired device.

+*`-WEBP / --web_caller_port`*

+If you setup web-calling (-WEB = 1 / 2) you can configure a custom port.
+By default this is '5000'.

 *`-HP / --host_port`*